AHorner721/AHorner721/README.md

-### Hi there, my name is Ashly Horner 👋
+### Hi there, my name is Ashly Horner (aka Ash) 👋

 ## I'm a USMC Veteran, Web Developer, and a Jackson State University Alumni 🙂

-- 🌱 I’m currently diving deep into CSS
+- 🌱 I’m currently diving deep into .Net and React
 - 👯 I’m looking to build frontend applications
 - ⚡ Fun fact: I love to draw and talk about anime